DriveTimeBM/BAND-MAID_song_sorter/README.md

 ## Technical Notes
 - Tracks progress with completion estimate
-- Submit community results with a simple copy/paste of all songs
+- Submit community results with a simple copy/paste of results

 ---